JMRI: Web SiteThis page discusses technical aspects of the JMRI web site.

 We are using server-side includes to provide consistent headers, sidebars and footers.
 This allows us to share HTML content between the web and the JavaHelp system used by the program itself.
 Each page will contain just content, plus includes for files named "Header", "Sidebar" and "Footer" which contain the navigation information.
 Eventually, all but a few index pages will have ".shtml" extensions.
 (The remaining index.html pages keep that name so that people who request just a directory URL will be served something useful).

-The web site contains several separate areas, which translate to different SVN directories:
+The web site contains several separate areas:

 - releasenotes - Specific information on each test and production release